The upstairs

 Osbourne, Metallica and Motorhead.
 Under

-his own name Andy shot record covers for Genesis, Feeder and Radiohead.
+his own name Andy shot record sleeves for Genesis, Feeder and Radiohead.

 I’ve seen many memorable marquee signs out the front of the Hammersmith Odeon over the years.
 “London Welcomes Frank Zappa” may not have quite